mpavlou/samplesizedev/README.md

 #> 1 500   0.902 0.1002       0.16    0.0393  0.0087   0.2    0.85            10
 ```

-Note that although the calibration slope is on average 0.9 (and Probability of CS<0.8 has reduced to 16%) still  *we are not guaranteed*
+Note that although the mean calibration slope is 0.9 (and Probability of CS<0.8 has reduced to 16%) still  *we are not guaranteed*
 to achieve that performance for every development sample of size 500 in this case...